kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - ***Begins "Star Map: Manaan"***
   - ***Begins "Mission for the Republic"***
 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS, then hack computer terminal to kill Lorgal
+  - Note how many spikes you have left after this; if it's 0, you'll need to buy 2 from the Selkath Merchant
   - Use [CS Movement](<../Major Glitches/Anywhere Menu Glitch#moving-during-cutscenes>) with Flourish Weapon [Save Teleports](<../Techniques/Save Teleporting>) to move back towards Hulas during the CS
 - Talk to Hulas: 1x8, 2
   - ***Finishes "GenoHaradan: Lorgal"***